afhernani/py1Graph/README.md

 ### engine() to  scale and ajust to frame

 # spritepane.py --- SpritePane().
-## Object SpritePane with funcionality UGI tkinter, and it can use to show imgae on window tk.
+## Object SpritePane with funcionality UGI tkinter, and it can use to show imge on window tk.
 ### Version: 1.2 -- modification including canvas and image in canva.

 # App.